ujesh-sakariya/local-deep-research/README.md

 - [Reddit](https://www.reddit.com/r/LocalDeepResearch/): Announcements, updates, and community showcase
 - [GitHub Issues](https://github.com/LearningCircuit/local-deep-research/issues): Bug reports and feature requests

+## 🚀 Contributing

+We welcome contributions!
+Whether you're fixing bugs, adding features, or improving documentation, we'd love to have you as part of our community.
+Please see our [Contributing Guide](CONTRIBUTING.md) for guidelines on how to get started.

 ## 📄 License & Acknowledgments

 This project is licensed under the MIT License.